denp1/bfjs/README.md

 **bfjs** is a javascript bookmarklet for added live charts and related information to the standard abcdef screens.
 It works by loading a graphing javascript library, d3.js, and manipulating the abcdef DOM to insert elements.
 It then refreshes market prices and updates the chart every second.
+You can see it in action [here](http://vimeo.com/60371282).

 Install
 =======